SebaSOFT/walls-have-ears/README.md

 ## TO DO

-- Estimate L shaped rooms and track sound bouncing so it doesnt get muffled
+- Estimate L shaped rooms and track sound bouncing so it doesnt get muffled (possible echo/delay effect)
 - Have three or more muffling densities and assign them to the wall they are listening through
 - Test with more and more sounds

+TO CHECK: I think you could prevent the native sound obscure logic by overriding `AmbientSound#computeFOV` Basically just copy the logic that is currently applied to global type sounds for all sound types

 ## Contributing